ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-display-the-thumbnail-viewer.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to display the thumbnail viewer
+title: How to display the thumbnail viewer
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to display the thumbnail viewer
-description: Dynamic Web TWAIN SDK Documentation FAQs How to display the thumbnail viewer
+description: How to display the thumbnail viewer
 ---

-# Develop
+# Development

 ## How to display the thumbnail viewer